sibman/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

+# SETUP YOUR OWN MINING POOL AND START MINING CRYPTOCURRENCIES OF YOUR CHOICE

-## Install Yiimp Mining Pool Software to Start your Own Mining Pool for Multiple Crypto Coins of your Choice
+## Install Yiimp Mining Pool Software to Start your Own Mining Pool for Multiple Crypto Coins

 For free community suport join Discord server:  **https://discord.gg/S7mwMb**